Integralist/integralist.co.uk/content/posts/python-asyncio.md

   <a href="https://eng.paxos.com/python-3s-killer-feature-asyncio">Image Credit</a>
 </div>

+What makes the asyncio event loop so effective is the fact that Python implements it around [generators](/posts/python-generators/).
+A generator enables a function to be partially executed, then halt its execution at a specific point, maintaining a stack of objects and exceptions, before resuming again.

+I've written about [iterators, generators and coroutines](/posts/python-generators/) recently, so if you're interested in those concepts, then I'll refer you to that post.

-> Note: for more API information on the event loop, please refer to [the documentation](https://docs.python.org/3.8/library/asyncio-eventloop.html).
+> Note: for more API information on the event loop, please refer to [the official Python documentation](https://docs.python.org/3.8/library/asyncio-eventloop.html).

 ## Awaitables

+The driving force behind asyncio is the ability to schedule asynchronous 'tasks'.
+There are a few different types of objects in Python that help support this, and they are generally grouped by the term 'awaitable'.

-Something is _awaitable_ if it can be used in an `await` expression.
+Ultimately, something is _awaitable_ if it can be used in an `await` expression.

 There are three main types of awaitables: